YH188/Identification-and-Segmentation-of-Needle/README.md

 ### 2. Automated Segmentation
 - Use Meta AI's SAM (Segment Anything Model) through an interactive segmentation method.
-- Select the tip point as the target object's segmentation result.
+- Based on point prompts, select the region around the point prompt as the segmentation result for the target object.

 ### Conversion to COCO Format
 - Convert the annotated data into the COCO dataset format required for neural networks.